Visit Barnsley

 Investment

 Market Gate Bridge represents a major investment backed by Network Rail and the South Yorkshire Combined Mayoral Authority (SYMCA).
-It's important that the new bridge is of as high a quality as The Glass Works.
+It was vital that the new bridge is of as high a quality as The Glass Works.

 Contractors

 The bridge was designed by architects from IBI Group with structural engineering from Waterman Group.
-It's being constructed by engineering specialist Keltbray.
+It was constructed by engineering specialist Keltbray.

 Closures